 Where can I find an explanation and summary of the Tribe’s legal fight?

 In the spring of 2017, Earthjustice attorney Jan Hasselman, lead counsel to the Standing Rock Sioux Tribe, provides an overview of the origins of this historic legal case and an explanation of the case up until that point.

 Where can I find legal documents related to this case?

 The Tribe files a lawsuit in federal district court in Washington, D.C., where it was assigned to U.S. District Judge James E. Boasberg.

 The Tribe asks the Court for a preliminary injunction since the pipeline is already under construction and would be finished before the case could be formally decided.

 Judge Boasberg holds a hearing on the motion in Washington, D.C.
 Over 500 people participated in an action outside the federal courthouse in support of the Tribe.
 The Judge indicated that he would rule in roughly two weeks.

 While the parties are awaiting the Court’s decision, Dakota Access bulldozed an area of the pipeline corridor filled with Tribal sacred sites and burials that had been identified to the Court just the previous day.
 Demonstrators trying to prevent the destruction of the sacred site were pepper sprayed and attacked by guard dogs (as documented by Amy Goodman and her Democracy Now camera crew.)
-The Tribe files an emergency motion for a temporary restraining order to block the construction until a decision is reached on the injunction motion.
+On Sept.
+4, the Tribe files an emergency motion for a temporary restraining order to block the construction until a decision is reached on the injunction motion.

 Judge Boasberg holds a hearing on the emergency motion for a temporary restraining order.
 The Judge issues a temporary restraining order for the pipeline corridor nearest the Missouri River but declines to halt construction on the portion of the pipeline route that had recently been identified as sacred tribal burial ground.